ircv3/ircv3-specifications/core/capability-negotiation.md

 ---
 ## What Client Capability Negotiation attempts to solve

-The IRC protocol is old, and changing it is difficult because you need to convince other (sometimes years-old) software to support your changes.
-Client Capability Negotiation allows clients and servers to negotiate new features in a backwards-compatible way – even features that change how the protocol works in deep or extensive ways.
+Client Capability Negotiation allows IRC clients and servers to negotiate new features in a backwards-compatible way – even features that change how the protocol works in deep and extensive ways.
+Capability negotiation avoids the issues of breaking compatibility with clients/servers not supporting new features by allowing clients and servers to enable the features they both understand.

-Client Capability Negotiation means that client and server authors can develop new extensions to the protocol, and software can use (or not use them) as they wish.
+Capability Negotiation means that client and server authors can develop new extensions to the protocol, and software can use (or not use them) as they wish.
+It allows older clients to connect to servers supporting new features and vice-versa.

 ## Connection Registration